Tupac Shakur: Multimedia releases

 In 2005, Death Row released on DVD, Tupac: Live at the House of Blues, his final recorded live performance, an event on July 4, 1996.
 In August 2006, Tupac Shakur Legacy, an "interactive biography" by Jamal Joseph, arrived with previously unpublished family photographs, intimate stories, and over 20 detachable copies of his handwritten song lyrics, contracts, scripts, poetry, and other papers.
 In 2006, the Shakur album Pac's Life was released and, like the previous, was among the recording industry's most popular releases.
 In 2008, his estate made about $15 million.

 On April 15, 2012, at the Coachella Music Festival, rappers Snoop Dogg and Dr. Dre joined a Shakur "hologram" (Although the media referred to the technology as a hologram, technically it was a projection created with the Musion Eyeliner), and, as a partly virtual trio, performed the Shakur songs "Hail Mary" and "2 of Amerikaz Most Wanted".
 There were talks of a tour, but Dre refused.
 Meanwhile, the Greatest Hits album, released in 1998, and which in 2000 had left the pop albums chart, the Billboard 200, returned to the chart and reached No. 129, while also other Shakur albums and singles drew sales gains.

+Books

+In 1999, Tupac's posthumous book was released called The Rose That Grew from Concrete featuring 72 deeply personal, handwritten poems written when Tupac was 19.
+The poetry collection is used in schools, ranging from middle school to high school English curricula.